Alvin Dark: Later years (1956–1960)

 Dark hit only six home runs in 1959, three of which came in consecutive games from August 11–13.
 In the third, on August 13, the home run was a grand slam against McCormick in a 20–9 victory over the Giants.
 His two-run double against Jack Sanford provided the only runs for Chicago in a 2–1 victory over the Giants on September 4.
 On September 26, he hit a three-run home run against Podres in a 12–2 victory over the Dodgers.
 In 136 games, he batted .264 with 60 runs scored, 126 hits, 22 doubles, a career-high nine triples, and 45 RBI.

 On January 11, 1960, Dark was traded with John Buzhardt and Jim Woods to the Phillies in exchange for Ashburn.
 "Trades tell you exactly which side of the hill you're on," he wrote in his 1980 autobiography, contrasting this deal with the trade that sent him and Stanky to New York, where four players were given up for those two.
 He began the year as Philadelphia's starting third baseman.
-Facing the Braves in the second game of the year, on April 14, he notched his 2,000th hit, a single against Don McMahon in a 10-inning, 5–4 victory.
+Facing the Braves in the second game of the year, on April 14, he notched his 2,000th hit, a single against Don McMahon in the sixth inning of an eventual 10-inning, 5–4 victory.
 He hit back-to-back home runs against the Dodgers on May 6 and 7.
 After hitting .242 in 55 games, Dark was traded back to the Braves (now in Milwaukee) on June 23 for "Walpole" Joe Morgan (not to be confused with the Hall of Famer of the same name).
 With Milwaukee, Dark served as a pinch hitter and utility player.
 In September, he got most of the starts for the Braves in left field.
 He appeared in his last major league game on October 2, playing left field in a 9–5 loss to Pittsburgh.
 Dark hit .298 in 50 games for Milwaukee.
 In 105 games combined between the teams, he batted .265 with 45 runs scored, 90 hits, 11 doubles, four home runs, and 32 RBI.

 After the season, Braves manager Charlie Dressen told Dark that if he returned for the 1961 season, "you'll be my utility infielder-outfielder."
 To Dark, playing the game was becoming more of an occupation than a joy, and he feared being sent to the minor leagues.
 Rather than try to hang on another year as a player, he decided to retire.
 Over a 14-year major league career, Dark recorded a .289 career batting average, 2,089 hits, 358 doubles, 126 home runs, 1,064 runs scored, and 757 RBI over 1,828 games played.
 Defensively, he recorded a .959 fielding percentage.